monero-integrations/monerowp/README.md

 * Check the box labeled "Enable this payment gateway"

+* Check either "Use ViewKey" or "Use monero-wallet-rpc"

+If You chose to use viewkey:

 * Enter your monero wallet address in the box labled "Monero Address".
 If you do not know your address, you can run the `address` commmand in your monero wallet

+* Enter your secret viewkey in the box labeled "ViewKey"

+If you chose to use monero-wallet-rpc:

+* Enter your monero wallet address in the box labled "Monero Address".
+If you do not know your address, you can run the `address` commmand in your monero wallet

 * Enter the IP address of your server in the box labeled "Monero wallet rpc Host/IP"

 * Enter the port number of the Wallet RPC in the box labeled "Monero wallet rpc port" (will be `18082` if you used the above example).

-* Enter the username and password that you want to use in their respective feilds
+Finally:

 * Click on "Save changes"